-Through the Apprenticeship Agreement, an apprentice, as an employee, receives supervised, structured on-the-job training combined with related technical instruction.The on-the-job training provides the diversity of training required to perform at a highly skilled level and the related instruction provides the technical knowledge required to perform at a highly skilled level.
-Some registered apprenticeship programs also have dual accreditation through post-secondary institutions which apply credit for apprenticeship completion towards an Associate Degree.
+Through the Apprenticeship Agreement, an apprentice, as an employee, receives supervised, structured on-the-job training and related technical instruction to perform at a highly skilled level.
+Some Registered Apprenticeship programs offer dual accreditation through post-secondary institutions that apply credit for apprenticeship completion toward an associate degree.

 A progressively increasing schedule of wages is based on the journeyman's hourly wage of the apprentice's occupation.
-These increases occur with satisfactory progress in both related instruction and on-the-job training until wages reach up to 95% of the rate paid the journeyman in the occupation.
+These increases occur with satisfactory progress in both related instruction and on-the-job training until wages reach up to 95 percent of the rate paid the journeyman in the occupation.

-Upon completing a one to four year (2,000 hours to 8,000 hours) apprenticeship, the worker receives an Apprenticeship Completion Certificate and is recognized as a qualified journeyman nationwide.
-This Certificate is one of the oldest, most respected, and most highly portable industry credentials in use today.
-The Certificate is issued by the Louisiana State Apprenticeship Division.
+Upon completing a one- to four-year (2,000 to 8,000 hours) apprenticeship, the worker receives an Apprenticeship Completion Certificate and is recognized nationwide as a qualified journeyman.
+This certificate is one of the most respected and portable industry credentials in use today.
+The certificate is issued by the Louisiana State Apprenticeship Division.